ODIN-fire/odin-rs/odin_book/src/install.md

 ##### native GDAL package install fails
 [GDAL](https://gdal.org/) is a native library for geospatial image processing with a huge dependency set (tiff, jpeg, png, hdf5, netcdf etc.) and hence is updated quite frequently.
 It should be installed and updated through a native package manager, e.g. [homebrew](https://brew.sh/).

-Since GDAL itself has a lot of dependencies it is highly recommended to use a standard [homebrew](https://brew.sh/) installation (which on Apple silicon is in `/opt/homebrew`).
+Since GDAL itself has a lot of dependencies it is highly recommended to use a standard [homebrew](https://brew.sh/) installation (which on Apple silicon is in `/opt/homebrew/`).
 Non-standard locations might force buiding packages from source, which is prone to fail for complex packages such as python.
 While it is possible to build and install GDAL manually - and to configure `odin-rs` accordingly - we do not recommend this as it would still require a working `homebrew` for the GDAL dependencies.
+Please refer to the [`odin_gdal`](odin_gdal/odin_gdal.md) documentation for how to build/use GDAL libraries from source.